Manny Díaz Jr.: Florida Senate

 In 2018, Díaz was elected to the Florida Senate District 36, defeating Democrat David Perez 54.1% to 45.9%.
 His re-election bid received substantial funding from health care and education companies.
 Díaz was Chair of the Senate Education committee from 2018 to 2020 and chaired the Senate Health Policy committee from 2020 to 2022.

-During the 2022 legislative session, Díaz was the sole Republican to vote against the congressional redistricting plan, thus signaling his allegiance to Governor Ron DeSantis.
+During the 2022 legislative session, Díaz was the sole Republican to vote against the congressional redistricting plan, thus signaling his alignment to Governor Ron DeSantis.

-Florida Education Commissioner
+Florida Commissioner of Education

 On June 1, 2022, he assumed the office of Education Commissioner after his predecessor, Richard Corcoran, stepped down.
 In 2024, the Florida Board of Governors eliminated sociology as a core course at its public universities.
 Díaz said, "Sociology has been hijacked by left-wing activists and no longer serves its intended purpose as a general knowledge course for students."

 Political positions

 Education

 While serving in the legislature, Díaz sponsored legislation that would "allow more private online education providers, some from outside Florida," to offer classes to public school students; allow students to take classes in public virtual schools in other counties, and require the Florida Department of Education "to create a catalogue of online offerings."

 He rejected allegations of conflict of interest when, in 2017, he sponsored, along with Richard Corcoran and Michael Bileca, legislation that directed $140 million of public funds to charter schools.
 The three men and their wives were involved in the charter school industry.
+Diaz’s wife was a non paid board member at a Tallahassee area classical charter school.

-Díaz sponsored the 2019 Family Empowerment Scholarship legislation and in 2020 a bill that significantly expanded publicly-funded vouchers for private schools, seen as the largest expansion of school choice in the nation by many.
+Díaz authored and sponsored the 2019 Family Empowerment Scholarship legislation and in 2020 a bill that significantly expanded publicly-funded vouchers for private schools, seen as the largest expansion of school choice in the nation by many.
+Florida is considered the top school choice state in the nation by many rankings thanks to this expansion.
+Diaz also created the Florida Charter Innovation Center at Miami Dade College and the Adam Smith Center at Florida International University during his tenure in the senate.